ucarion/til/content/posts/hugo-minimal.md

 ---

 I've set this up a million times, always forget how it's done.
-Here's the minimal Hugo setup, because they can't seem to article it themselves.
+Here's the minimal Hugo setup, because they can't seem to write it out themselves.

 ```
 .